 Saskia Nino de Rivera

 The Preemptive Love Prize for Youth Activism, supported by the Preemptive Love organization, was awarded to a young person from the Mexican community.
 Saskia Nino de Rivera seeks to improve the prevention of crime and improvement of security in her home community.
-Working in collaboration with the prison system, she seeks to break the cycle of violence in Mexico by working with the penitentiary system and prison population through tailored interventions and reintegration processes.
-Her noble goal is to build a safer Mexico for all to live and succeed.
+She seeks to break the cycle of violence in Mexico by working with the penitentiary system and prison population through tailored interventions and reintegration processes.
+Her noble goal is to build a safer Mexico where all can live and succeed.